Docs MediaHub Version 1.x Template API

 $page->gallery->findTag('gallery')

-Library tags (global label on the asset):
+Library labels (global label on the asset):

 PW image API$page->gallery->first()->url